RinnyDD/Secure-QR-Code-Generator/README.md

 ## Features
 - Encode text or a small file into a QR image.
 - Verify QR payloads and check integrity (HMAC or SHA-256).
+- Optional URL embedding: QR can open a website and carry the payload as a `data` query parameter.
 - CLI and a simple web UI to upload and verify QR images.
 - If a verified payload is a binary file, the tool saves a restored file.